GET IN TOUCH

 Betty Mauldin Park, Norcross, GA

-Norcross, GA is where trendy urban lifestyles meet classical elegance around the top-end perimeter.
-The 100-plus-year-old, beautifully renovated buildings here in Gwinnett County's second oldest city accompany restored Victorian cottages and Queen Anne-Styled homes to serve as venues for an eclectic array of restaurants, shops, and performing arts.
+Norcross, GA, is where trendy urban lifestyles meet classical elegance around the top-end perimeter.
+The 100-plus-year-old, beautifully renovated buildings here in Gwinnett County's second-oldest city, alongside restored Victorian cottages and Queen Anne-style homes, serve as venues for an eclectic array of restaurants, shops, and performing arts.
 It is a "Charming Anecdote to Modern Suburbia," a Place to Imagine.

 Follow Norcross, GA on Pinterest.

-In Norcross, Georgia where memories are made, residents enjoy some of the finest in dining, shopping, entertainment, and more along the city's beautiful 6.5 square miles of bustling corridors, landscaped parks, and stroller-friendly sidewalks.
-The vibrant, picturesque, 112-acre downtown historic district all began in 1869 when entrepreneur J.J.
+In Norcross, Georgia, where memories are made, residents enjoy some of the finest dining, shopping, entertainment, and more along the city's beautiful 6.5 square miles of bustling corridors, landscaped parks, and stroller-friendly sidewalks.
+The vibrant, picturesque 112-acre downtown historic district began in 1869, when entrepreneur J.J.
 Thrasher bought 250 acres and named them after Jonathan Norcross, his friend and the fourth mayor of Atlanta.
-The Norcross Senior Center is where loved ones enjoy activities that enhance their independence, and social and other services designed to maintain their life quality while Movie Mondays are held every couple of weeks or so at the Norcross Cultural Arts and Community Center.
+The Norcross Senior Center is where loved ones enjoy activities that enhance their independence and social and other services designed to maintain their quality of life.
+Movie Mondays are held every couple of weeks or so at the Norcross Cultural Arts and Community Center.

-Norcross recently recertified as an ARC Green Community, one of only six certified Platinum in the Metro Atlanta area, as recognition for the city's commitment to sustainable living.
-The second oldest city in Gwinnett County and home to over 16,000 also holds the distinction as the first to be placed on the National Register of Historic Places, due largely to the old town's historic charm of the well-preserved downtown buildings, some dating over 100 years old, that now serve as venues to popular local eateries, shops, and other local businesses.
+Norcross recently re-certified as an ARC Green Community, one of only six Platinum-certified communities in the Metro Atlanta area, in recognition of the city's commitment to sustainable living.
+The second-oldest city in Gwinnett County and home to over 16,000, also holds the distinction as the first to be placed on the National Register of Historic Places, due largely to the old town's historic charm of the well-preserved downtown buildings, some dating over 100 years old, that now serve as venues to popular local eateries, shops, and other local businesses.

-Norcross has achieved Platinum Status, the highest possible (and one of only three cities in the region), in the Green Communities Program from the Atlanta Regional Commission for efforts at making areas environmentally friendly, the extensive efforts made at material recycling, land use, and preservation.
-In addition to the designation as Tree City USA in 2004 by the Arbor Day Foundation for the ongoing commitment made to the protection of local trees, Norcross is also recognized for affordable housing, healthy living, sustainability, and more.
+Norcross has achieved Platinum Status, the highest possible (and one of only three cities in the region), in the Atlanta Regional Commission's Green Communities Program for its efforts to make areas environmentally friendly, including extensive work in material recycling, land use, and preservation.
+In addition to being designated a Tree City USA by the Arbor Day Foundation in 2004 for its ongoing commitment to protecting local trees, Norcross is also recognized for affordable housing, healthy living, sustainability, and more.

 Parks: Best Friend Park, Betty Mauldin Park, Cemetery Field, Discovery Garden Park, Graves Park, Heritage Park, Holcomb Bridge Park, Johnson-Dean Park, Jones Bridge Park, Lillian Webb Park, Lucky Shoals Park, Pinnacle Park, Rossie Brundage Park, Simpsonwood Park, Summerour Park, Thrasher Park, Veterans Park